Close×

 Some highlights:

-• His favourite island dish: beef tartare
+• His favorite dish at Les Insulaires: beef tartare

-• His favourite beer: Porter
+• His favorite beer: Porter

 • Children are welcome at Les Insulaires.